 For long-term use and durability, choose a voltage tester from one of the trusted manufacturers in the electrical tools industry.
 These companies specialize in creating electrical tools for pros, and their products are top-notch—many pros still use meters and testers they purchased decades ago.

-Those who still have some questions about choosing or using the best voltage tester should consider the answers to some of the most frequently asked questions about these tool-kit essentials.
+Those who still have some questions about choosing or using the best voltage tester will want to consider the answers to some of the most frequently asked questions about these tool kit essentials.
 Find more vital info here to make an informed purchase.

 Q. Is a voltage tester the same as a multimeter?

 No, voltage testers and multimeters are not the same, though some multimeters feature voltage testers.
 Voltage testers indicate only the presence of voltage.
 Multimeters can test the amount of voltage, amperage, or resistance in a fixture or circuit.

 Yes, voltage testers are safety tools, and they’re safe to use.
 They have insulation to protect against current transfer so the tester can’t transfer electricity to the user’s body.

 Q. How do I know if the tester is functioning?

 Most voltage testers feature battery indicators that automatically alert you to advise that the tester is working.
 Others might require you to activate the battery test.
 If you’re unsure, check an outlet you know is working to ensure the tester is functioning.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.